Guide To Pixel Mapping

 Lighting fixtures are still commonly controlled using different implementations of DMX.
 With our LED “pixels” using up at least 3 DMX channels, you can see how even a small surface can use up hundreds of DMX addresses.
 Some control systems and media servers have their own proprietory network protocol to talk to each other, but talking to the fixtures themselves requires a standardised approach.
 Currently, the most common control signals are sent using ARTNet, the open source protocol for sending mulitple DMX universes.
 This can be split down at the surface or go straight into a proprietory control box for the LED sytem.

-Pixel mapping is only an interface tool.
-It lets you create complex effects the easy wasy – with digital media.
+Pixel mapping is only an tool.
+It lets you create certain complex effects the easy way – with pre-made or live rendered digital media.
 It certainly beats programming a 1000 step chase of complex RGB levels.
 It doesn’t have to be a full colour “screen” of LEDs.
 There is no reason why you can’t send the output to dimmers connected to a grid of PARS.

 What information does a pixel mapper need?